-The authors wish to gratefully acknowledge the help and co-operation of all IFI colleagues who helped with the project in any way and the former regional directors John Conneely and Mr. Francis O'Donnell (currently IFI CEO).
+The authors wish to gratefully acknowledge the help and co-operation of all IFI colleagues who helped with the project in any way including the former WRBD regional directors John Conneely and Mr. Francis O'Donnell (latter is currently IFI CEO) and their staff.
 Oirbsean Ltd. staff are also acknowledged.
-We also acknowledge the contribution made by Sita Karki, Jenny Hanafin and Alastair McKinstry from the Irish Centre for High-End Computing (ICHEC) to Chapter 3 in the form of a commissioned report.
+We also acknowledge the contribution of Dr. Michael Millane (IFI R&D) who compiled the original concept for the project and Dan O' Callaghan (IFI) who designed the cover page.